FrankMengZJ/canada_mental_health/README.md

 ## Overview

-This repo explores the mental health problems in Canada.
+This repo explores the relationship between mental health problems and mental health support in Canada.

+To use this folder, click the green "Code" button", then "Download ZIP".
+Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.

 ## File Structure